CD3/powerconf/doc/examples/cli/generate/example1/README.md

 ```

-An there you are, full-blown unit support for a tool that does not support them.
+And there you are, full-blown unit support for a tool that does not support them.